Vu0401/vswarm/README.md

 agent_a = Agent(
     name="Agent A",
-    model="deepseek-r1:1.5b",
+    model="llama3.2:1b",
     instructions="You are a helpful agent.
-You just need to response briefly.", functions=[transfer_to_agent_b],
+If user want to talk to agent B then immediately call tool transfer_to_agent_b", functions=[transfer_to_agent_b],
 )

 agent_b = Agent(
     name="Agent B",
-    model="deepseek-r1:1.5b",
+    model="qwen2.5:1.5b",
-    instructions="Only speak in Haikus.",
+    instructions="You are agent B. Only speak in Haikus.", )
-)

 model_config = {